Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 I did use here my janky prototyping board but it would be easier for you to [directly order the custom PCB](/PCB).

-Final words: soldering/desoldering these sensors with fragile front acrylic window is a bit stressful.
-I recommend covering the window with heat resistant tape and working fast with a fine tip soldering iron.
-Do one side, let cool down, then do the other side.
-In case of failure, let the sensor cool down before coming back to reflow.
-No need for low temperature solder, just be precise and fast.
-I also recommend to push hard with the finger when soldering to ensure that optical plane is parallel to the PCB and drain as much heat as possible by thermal conduction.
+Final words: soldering/desoldering these sensors with such fragile front acrylic window is a bit stressful.
+I recommend covering the window with tape and working fast with a good soldering iron set at 300°C. For desoldering, carefully lift one side while heating all the pins on this side at once to detach them from the PCB.
+Adding extra fresh solder first very eases the process.
+Let cool down before dealing with the other side.
+Try not bending pins.
+No need for low temperature solder, just be quick. **No heat gun or the epoxy casing will delaminate from the sensor surface, ruining the optical properties.** For soldering, I recommend to gently push with the finger when soldering to ensure that optical plane is parallel to the PCB and drain as much heat as possible by thermal conduction.
+Do some pins to secure the sensor first, let cool down, continue with other pins, and so on.

 ## Acknowledgments